There’s something just as inevitable as death. And that’s life.

 After “Bad pupils, ingenious adults” we go on with some people who either didn’t go to school at all or they went for so little time that they didn’t learn anything.
 Yet, everyone in their respective field affected the world to such an extent that it is not far-fetched to say that they moulded it – with the power of their mind alone.

-Thomas Edison went to school when he was eight years old for three months.
+Thomas Edison went to school for three months when he was eight years old.
 He was at the bottom of the class and the teacher didn’t like him at all.